Ceramic Dictionary

 2) You can band with a pencil, a paintbrush with water or directly with paint.

 3) Draw the banding lines.
-Balance your right hand on the metal banding bar, holding a soft lead pencil between the fingers of your right hand and just touching what you are decorating in the place you want to start.
-Using your left hand, turn the wheel by its neck.
-Do not move your right hand; keep it steady, as the wheel turns, you will draw your line.
-Using a pencil is a way of provisionally making the lines, which can be used as guides for marking on the designs or for painting the lines.
+Balance your hand on the metal banding bar holding a soft lead pencil between your fingers and just touching what you are decorating in the place you want to start.
+With your other hand turn the wheel by its neck.
+Do not move the hand holding the pencil; keep it steady, as the wheel turns, you will draw your line.
+Using a pencil is a way of provisionally making the lines that can be used as guides for marking on the designs or for painting the lines.

 4) You can paint the lines in the same way directly with a paintbrush and a color or with water.